Category:

 But meeting the legal requirements is insufficient to actually be a franchisor.

-Experienced franchisors understand that while the law is an element of franchising, it truly is a minor portion of the way franchisors manage their business, make decisions on its direction, and interact with their franchisees.
-Bottom line — almost anything can be franchised, and unfortunately many companies that should never offer franchises frequently do.
+Experienced franchisors understand that while the law is an element of franchising, it is a minor influence on how franchisors manage their business, make decisions on its direction, and interact with their franchisees.
+Bottom line — almost anything can be franchised, and unfortunately, many companies that should never offer franchises frequently do.

-But before you invest in conducting a Threshold Analysis to determine if you should franchise, here is a simple test to first determine if your business is not ready to franchise.
+But before you invest in a Threshold Analysis to determine if you should franchise your business, here is a simple test to first determine if your business is not ready to franchise.
 If:

 • The business you want to franchise is only a concept and has not yet commenced operations;